sampadbm/sampadbm.github.io/blog/1bit-pod/0-mangoes/index.md

 These are RGB images (pixel values range from 0-255) and an image processing script has already extracted the maximum red and green values from each of the mango images.

-Here is the plot of the maximum red and green values of the three species plotted along with the code snippet which list their values.
+Here is the plot of the maximum red and green values of the three species plotted.

 <script type="py">
 	from pyscript import display,HTML